-The context of that remark is one in which Wittgenstein is insisting that, in certain cases, making a false statement casts doubt on the fact that one understands what one is saying (OC 80-83).
-By our contemporary lights, a complex hinge-prejudice is embedded in OC 79.
-Namely, that gender identity is binary and that gender identity is identical with sex as assigned at birth.
+The context of that remark is one in which Wittgenstein is insisting that, in certain cases, making a false statement casts doubt on the fact that one understands what one is saying (OC 80–83).
+By our contemporary lights, a complex hinge-prejudice is embedded in OC 79, namely, that gender identity is binary and that gender identity is identical with sex as assigned at birth.
 Such a hinge-prejudice can interfere with a person’s capacity to make sense of her own experiences, if these experiences do not fit existent categories or concepts.
 Now, an important aspect of hinges is that, as we have seen, they are rules of evidential significance.
-Yet, it should not be forgotten that they are also meaning constitutive judgements.
-That is, in a Wittgensteinian perspective, two practices determine the meaning of words and the identity of concepts: ostensive definitions and accord on the truth of certain paradigmatic judgements.
+Yet, it should not be forgotten that they are also meaning-constitutive judgments.
+That is, in a Wittgensteinian perspective, two practices determine the meaning of words and the identity of concepts: ostensive definitions and accord on the truth of certain paradigmatic judgments.
 You may agree that “hand” is defined by means of a certain sample, for instance, and yet if there were never accord on the fact that this object I am holding in front of myself is a hand, “hand” would not have any established meaning.
-Notice, moreover, that the paradigm we use to ostensively define a term, and the paradigmatic judgements that contribute to the determination of its meaning, would then naturally be considered to be the most representative examples of a given class.
+Notice, moreover, that the paradigm we use to ostensively define a term, and the paradigmatic judgments that contribute to the determination of its meaning, would then naturally be considered to be the most representative examples of a given class.
 These examples, in turn, would then contribute to the determination of those stereotypes (or prototypes), which would explain subjects’ behavior in selection and recognition tasks, as established since Rosch’s (Rosch and Mervis 1975) pioneering studies in cognitive psychology.

 Stereotypes and prototypes do not necessarily exert normative force, but they may.
 That is, it may become a hinge, and therefore a norm of evidential significance, that only people looking like the paradigmatic examples, or having the same reproductive organs, are taken to be members of a given class.
 Yet, as remarked, local hinges can change over time.
-By including into the category of men (or women) also transgender people, for instance, the hinge-prejudice inherent in OC 79 would thus be dislodged.
+By including transgender people in the category of men (or women), for instance, the hinge-prejudice inherent in OC 79 would thus be dislodged.
 Furthermore, by changing the practice around one’s identification as belonging to a given gender—taking it to be based on self-identification which may override similarities in appearance and reproductive organs—the norms of evidential significance pertinent to it, and therefore the relevant hinges, would also change.

 Notice, moreover, that Wittgenstein’s own conception of the workings of our concepts through family resemblance would offer a clear model of how the initial concept man (or woman) could be extended to these other cases, without presupposing any common biological essence, or any strictly defined functional role.
 For, according to the family resemblance model, it is enough to share a varying set of characteristics among members of the same group to be included within it.
-Thus, hinge epistemology has the prospect of intersecting significantly with current work on conceptual engineering—that is, that branch of the philosophy of language that aims to ameliorate society by engineering meanings for contested terms, usually referring to gender and race, which would better expose the oppression members of those categories are subject to (see Haslanger 2012, Cappellen 2018, Burgess, Cappellen and Plunkett 2019, and Marques and Wikforss 2020).
+Thus, hinge epistemology has the prospect of intersecting significantly with current work on conceptual engineering—that is, that branch of the philosophy of language that aims to ameliorate society by engineering meanings for contested terms, usually referring to gender and race, which would better expose the oppression members of those categories are subject to (see Haslanger 2012; Cappellen 2018; Burgess, Cappellen, and Plunkett 2019; and Marques and Wikforss 2020).

-5. Feminist Epistemology, Wittgenstein and Hinge Epistemology
+5. Feminist Epistemology, Wittgenstein, and Hinge Epistemology